 - “For our esteemed customers”

-It doesn’t matter how big or small your email list is, even you can leverage exclusivity to boost the open rates of your emails.
+It doesn’t matter how big or small your email list is, even you can leverage exclusivity to boost the email open rate.
 Just make sure all your subject lines actually live up to the “exclusive” promise after people open your email.

 #3: Create a Sense of Urgency & Scarcity